iamashishpoonia/iamashishpoonia.github.io/README.md

 # Academic Personal Website

-This project is a personal webpage designed to showcase the work and personal details of a PhD student in mathematics.
-The website is structured to provide an academic-friendly aesthetic while being informative and easy to navigate.
+This project is a personal webpage.

 ## Project Structure